 In the advanced stage of gum disease, the surgical procedures involve:

 - Flap surgery: it is also known as “pocket reduction surgery”.
-The dentist or periodontist will make small incisions and will left back the gum tissues.
+The dentist or periodontist will make small incisions.
 Then, he/she will perform scaling and root planing to remove bacteria and tartar.
 The surrounding bone will be smoothed to limit places where harmful bacteria can hide and grow.
 The gum tissue is then sutured back in place.

 - Soft tissue grafts: gum disease can cause gum recession.
 The dentist will take a small amount of tissue from the palate (the roof of the oral cavity) and stitch it to the affected area.
 This procedure can help treat the gum recession and cover exposed tooth roots.
 Also, it can restore the aesthetic appearance of your mouth.

 - Bone grafts: this procedure is performed to replace the destructed bone and to hold the tooth in place.
 The bone graft can be synthetic or taken from your bone or other sources.
 It promotes the regrowth of bone, to restore the stability of your teeth.

 - Guided tissue regeneration: the dentist performs a flap surgery and places a small piece of mech-like fabric between your bone and tooth.
 This procedure promotes the regrowth of bone and gum tissue to support your teeth and prevent tooth loss.

 - Antibiotic: such as metronidazole and amoxicillin.
 Antibiotic may be prescribed to control the bacterial infection.
 Amoxicillin can’t be prescribed for patients who are allergic to penicillin.